proxmox/proxmox-backup/docs/administration-guide.rst

 characters separated by ``-``.
 For example, ``[a-z]`` matches any lowercase alphabetic character and ``[0-9]`` matches any one single digit.

-The order of the glob match patterns defines if a file is included or excluded, later entries win over previous ones.
+The order of the glob match patterns defines whether a file is included or excluded, that is to say later entries override previous ones.
 This is also true for match patterns encountered deeper down the directory tree, which can override a previous exclusion.
 Be aware that excluded directories will **not** be read by the backup client.
-A ``.pxarexclude`` file in a subdirectory will have no effect.
+Thus, a ``.pxarexclude`` file in an excluded subdirectory will have no effect.
 ``.pxarexclude`` files are treated as regular files and will be included in the backup archive.